quickwit-oss/quickwit/docs/get-started/node-sizing.md

 ### Searchers

 Search performance is highly dependent on the workload.
-For example term queries are usually cheaper than aggregations.
+For example, term queries are usually cheaper than aggregations.
 A good starting point for dimensioning Searcher nodes:
 - Configure 8GB of RAM per core when using a high latency / low bandwidth object